-Soft silvery foliage which somewhat resembles French lavender gives this plant its common name of lavender cotton.
+Soft silvery foliage, which somewhat resembles French lavender, gives this plant its common name of lavender cotton.
 It is a good edging plant in sunny, well-drained spots.
-It was commonly used medicinally and can be used to ward off insects.
+Santolina was commonly used medicinally and can be used to ward off insects.

 This tall, late blooming perennial adds a pleasant blue to shady glades in the summer.
 Native to Virginia, it is often found along stream banks and in wetland areas.
 It self seeds enthusiastically.

 One of the most cold tolerant hibiscuses, this plant has pale pink flowers with a red eye.
 It adds an interesting texture to the summer border.

 A fragrant addition to your summer border, this sturdy plant prefers well-drained soil and afternoon shade in the southern garden.

 Hollyhocks are old-fashioned cottage garden favorites for their height and cheerful flowers in a wide range of colors.
 Most require staking to support their heavy stems.

 A woody, twining vine, honeysuckle needs some structure to support itself.
 It blooms nearly all summer and is attractive to hummingbirds and other pollinators.
 It is well-suited for arbors, pergolas, and fences.